 Cal Fire issues county-wide burn ban

-This burn suspension will remain in effect until there is enough precipitation to reduce the fire threat.
+Burn suspension will remain in effect until there is enough precipitation to reduce the fire threat

 - Don’t toss cigarettes out your car window.

 - Don’t pull your vehicle off into dry grass or brush.
 Hot exhaust pipes and mufflers can start fires that can’t be seen easily by the driver.

 - Check with local officials for additional fire restrictions.

 - In wildland areas, spark arresters are required on all portable gasoline powered equipment.
 This includes tractors, chainsaws, weedeaters, mowers, motorcycles and all-terrain vehicles (ATVs).

 - Report any suspicious activity.
 Call the CAL FIRE Arson Hotline: 1-800-468-4408.

 Campfires within organized campgrounds or on private property are allowed if they are in a designated campfire site that prevents fire from spreading outside the site.

 Nearly ninety-five percent of all wildland fires within Ca; Fire’s jurisdiction are human-caused and Cal Fire is asking the public to do their part in preventing wildfires.